Ft Worth Nerve Decompression Surgery

 Using Botox® for Migraines

 The normal contraction and relaxation of muscles in your head and neck can squeeze nearby nerves, causing irritation that leads eventually leads to a migraine.
 Botox® (onabotulinumtoxin A) is now FDA approved for the treatment of chronic migraine headaches in adults.
 Botox® is injected into specific muscles of your head and neck.
 This helps to identify your personal trigger points for migraines.
 The effect of Botox® takes about 5-7 days to start working and lasts for 3-4 months.
 The procedure takes about 10 minutes to perform and is accompanied by minimal discomfort.
 The number and location of injections depends on your migraine patterns.
 Botox® was first FDA approved in 1989.
 Plastic surgeons noticed that when they injected Botox® for wrinkles, patients had relief of migraines while the Botox® lasted.
-Some insurance companies will pay for injection of Botox® for migraines.
-Check with your insurance company regarding their policy on Botox® before your appointment with Dr. Kirby.

 Once Botox® has been used to identify your personal trigger points for migraines, surgery can be performed to permanently release the muscle or nerve in the problem areas.
 You may have one or more trigger point areas that require surgical release: